OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part3.md

 <!-- // DONE: need a better description for the latch node, see the losant docs for a better idea of what this node does: https://docs.losant.com/workflows/logic/latch/ -->

 The `Latch` node is used to perform a task a single time when a condition has been fulfilled.
-The node will not perform the task again until another condition has been achieved; kind of like a reset switch.
+The node will not perform the task again until another condition has been achieved, kind of like a reset switch.
 It can be used for things such as one-time notifications.
 Check out [Losant's `Latch node` documentation](https://docs.losant.com/workflows/logic/latch/) for more details.

 ![](./img/smart-plant-p3-0-workflow-8-latch.png)